yorkie/serve/README.md

 # serve

-A tiny server(executable) for serving static files without any runtime like Python/Node.js/Ruby required.
+A tiny(~140kb) server(executable) for serving static files without any runtime like Python/Node.js/Ruby required.

 ## Usage